umonkey/ufw1/docs/HOWTO-taskq.md

 The queue is just a table in the database, so no extra dependencies are required.
 The runner is just a PHP script that reads the table over and over.
 Task queue operations are subject to regular transactino flow, i.e. not added on rollback.

+The runner will retry each task until it's finished.

 The whole system is light-weight and simple, suitable for most simple web sites with up to few new tasks per second.